rjhamzi/Omnilytics/README.md

 Note4: Create a docker image (yml file) which performs this task upon launch and save the output in the host machine (not inside the docker image itself).

 Note5: Host the whole project in a GitHub repository and share the link.

+Task is written in python3, and using its module requests, for running the task please write : python zalora_scraper.py